temarych/rest-template/README.md

 - `DATABASE_USER`: Username used to authenticate and access the database
 - `DATABASE_PASSWORD`: Password required to authenticate the specified database user

-## Architecture

-### Entities

-Entities represent tables and relations stored in the database such as user, post, favorite post etc

-- `*.dto.ts`: Data which can be sent to client
-- `*.model.ts`: Data which can be used for internal operations
-- `*.repository.ts`: A set of methods for CRUD operations in the database

-### Modules

-Modules represent features of your API such as authorization, search etc.

-- `*.controller.ts`: Handlers for API subroutes
-- `*.request.ts`: Schemas for request body validation
-- `*.route.ts`: Route mapping

-### Services

-Services represent a set of methods for working with entities, external APIs etc

 ## Contributing

 Feel free to contribute to the project by opening issues or submitting pull requests.